-You can use the rump mode of the redis-shake tool to migrate data from an ApsaraDB for Redis instance to another ApsaraDB for Redis instance under the same Alibaba Cloud account.
+This topic describes how to use the rump mode of redis-shake to migrate data from an ApsaraDB for Redis instance to another ApsaraDB for Redis instance under the same Alibaba Cloud account.

 - An ApsaraDB for Redis instance is created as the destination of data migration.